tsroliveira/InternetArchiveAPI/README.md

 # Internet Archive Video API Facade

 This project provides a RESTful API facade for accessing video content from the Internet Archive.
-It's built using Python and FastAPI, following clean architecture principles.
+It's built using >Python and FastAPI, following clean architecture principles.
-<b><span style="color:blue;">minhaPalavra</span></b>

 ## Features